holochain/docs-pages/src/concepts/8_calls_capabilities.md

 ## Client, inter-zome, bridge, and remote calls: who can call whom

 There are four scenarios when a zome’s functions might be accessed.
 In every scenario, they’re just a [remote procedure call](https://en.wikipedia.org/wiki/Remote_procedure_call).
-You might remember from [Application Architecture](../1_application_architecture/) that all back-end functionality of a Holochain application is contained in the DNA, or rather, the individual zome libraries in the DNA.
+You might remember from [Application Architecture](../2_application_architecture/) that all back-end functionality of a Holochain application is contained in the DNA, or rather, the individual zome libraries in the DNA.
 Any externally exposed functions in those libraries are exposed in turn by the host as the DNA's public API.

 ### Client call

 ![](../../img/concepts/8.2-client-call.png)

-An agent makes things happen in their cell by calling one of its public functions through the **app interface*, which is a WebSocket port that the conductor makes available on the agent's device.
+An agent makes things happen in their cell by calling one of its public functions through the **app interface**, which is a WebSocket port that the conductor makes available on the agent's device.
 The thing making the calls is a client of some sort --- a GUI, a shell script, a long-running service, anything that can speak WebSocket.
 The important thing to remember is that, because the conductor only exposes the app interface on the local machine, the UI has to live on the local machine.
 This helps discourage anyone from impersonating the owner of the cell.

 ### Inter-zome call

 ![](../../img/concepts/8.3-inter-zome-call.png)

-Zomes may be libraries in one DNA, but they don’t have direct access to each other’s functions.
-They can still call them via the `call` host function.
+Although zomes are libraries in one DNA, they don’t have direct access to each other’s functions.
+They can still call each other, though, via the `call` host function.

 ### Bridge call